PurdueAF/purdue-af/docs/source/doc-storage.rst

 Storage, data access, file sharing
 ==================================

-The Purdue Analysis Facility provides access to multiple storage options:
+The Purdue Analysis Facility provides access to multiple storage options.
+Examples for data access at these locations are given :doc:`here <demos/storage-data-access>`.

 * **Private personal storage:** 25GB at ``/home/<username>/``.
   The JupyterLab file browser is based in this directory.